ltpitt/bash-retroarch-savegame-sync/README.md

 # Retroarch Savegame Sync
 This script allows to sync savegames to the newest one between two or more retroarch devices.
-What the script does is connecting via SCP or FTP to all the consoles specified and downloading all the savestates and savegames locally, making a backup, merging them in the local tmp folder only keeping the most recently modified ones and then uploading them again to all the consoles.
+It is able to work with three types of connections: local (you can plugin the sdcard / usb drive from a handheld or a console and specify its path), SCP (be sure to specify the path with user e.g. pi@192.168.1.170:/home/pi) or FTP (e.g. ftp://192.168.1.171/sd/retroarch).
-Please keep in mind that in order to have working savestates you should be using the same rom / iso and the same core (emulator) version.
+The script gets the data in its location copies all the savestates and savegames, makes a backup, merges them in the local tmp folder only keeping the most recently modified ones and then copies the newest ones again to all the consoles.
-I also had situations where this didn't work anyway.
+Please keep in mind that in order to have working savestates you should be using the same rom / iso and the same core (emulator) version and sometimes this still does not work between different platforms.
-Savefiles, on the other hand, are the original way to save game progression on physical cartridges or memory cards and those generally work just fine, even between different cores (emulators).
+Savefiles, on the other hand, are the original way to save game progression on physical cartridges or memory cards and those generally work just fine, even between different cores / platforms.

 ## Pre-requisites
 * Make sure that your RetroArch installs are saving all savefiles to the savefiles folder and all savestates to the savestates folder.
 This is now default but be sure to check it before starting.
 More info about the topic is available [here](https://docs.libretro.com/guides/change-directories/#savefile-and-savestate)